 The General Fund is simply the net balance of over and underspendings during the year.
 The Authority's policy is not to accumulate funds year on year (and obviously to deal with any potential overspend).
-The balance in the General Fund at 1 April 2020 was £1.148m and the Fire Authority agreed to hold £131,000 back; £31,000 for potential legal costs relating to the challenge of the transfer of governance to the Police and Crime Commissioner, £62,000 for unused Covid-19 grant and £38,000 for other slipped expenditure.

-The balance of the General Fund (£1.017m) has been allocated as follows:
+The balance in the General Fund at 1 April 2022 was £1.153m and the Fire Authority agreed to hold £293,000 back; £208,000 for expenditure relating to Covid 19 and Protection, and funded by grants, and £85,000 in project support, development and legal fees.
+The balance of the General Fund (£860,000) has been allocated to the Service Transformation Programme Staff Reserve, to provide resources and capacity to projects within the Service from 2023/24.
+This allocation was approved by the Fire Authority at its June meeting.